Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 6

 Sunday May 5th

-Through Langs Nek; & into Charlestown
+Thro' Liangs Nek; & into Charleston

 passing Majuba Hill wh is about 4 m.

-from Charlestown; zig zag railway all
+from Charleston; zig zag railway all

 about Majuba w. reverses, then breakfast

-at Charleston; on again to [[Volkrust?]]
+at Charleston; on again to Volkrust

-where officers get meal at 10 a.m.
-Border
+where officers get meal at 10 a.m Border

 bet.
 Natal & Transvaal just after

 Charleston.
-Stay at Standerton all night
+Stay at Standerton all night,

 as country too risky for night travelling;